British North Greenland expedition: History

 In early 1953 glaciological studies began, while seismic and gravimetric teams worked between North Ice and Britannia Sø.
 Observations were continued throughout the second winter, and in 1954 a party traversed the ice cap from North Ice to Thule.
 Attempts to measure the thickness of the ice sheet by seismic soundings failed, but markers placed on the ice, enabled information about the movement of the ice sheet and the accumulation of snow to be gathered.
 At North Ice ice cores to a depth of 14 m were recovered.

 The expedition suffered its only fatality in 1953, when Captain H. A. Jensen of the Danish Army, a qualified surveyor, fell to his death on a steep snow slope.

 In August 1953, the expedition was re-supplied by sea and air, and eight team members, who had signed on for only one year, left to be replaced by five more.
 The expedition returned to England by ship in August 1954.

 The entire expedition team were awarded the Polar Medal in November 1954, while Commander Simpson was also presented with the Patron's Medal from the Royal Geographical Society in 1955, and was made a Commander of the Order of the British Empire (CBE) on 2 January 1956.

+In the 1980s the abandoned huts of the expedition field camp were destroyed by a surge of the Britannia Glacier.